Search tips

 The Ernst Mach Grant worldwide is intended for young researchers and university lecturers of all disciplines who are studying or pursuing research outside Austria.

-Target group: postgraduates, postdocs
+Target group: postgraduates, PhD students, postdocs

 Countries of origin: all